-- They are held within a business model whose objective is to hold the financial assets and collect its contractual cash flows: - The contractual terms of the financial assets give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- They are held within a business model whose objective is to hold the financial assets and collect its contractual cash flows; - The contractual terms of the financial assets give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 After initial recognition, they are measured at amortized cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Corporation cash and cash equivalents, the GIC, the funds reserved for evaluation and exploration and the other accounts receivable fall into this category of financial instruments.
+The Corporation cash and cash equivalents, the investment certificate guaranteed and the other accounts receivable fall into this category of financial instruments.